webfashionist/StyleGuide/PHP/Guideline.md

 * Hyphens must not be used.
 * Global variables and constants must be written in `UPPERCASE`.
 * Class names must be defined in `StudlyCaps`.
+* Classes for PHP 5.3 and later require a defined namespace.

 ```php